Skip to content

 -C, --color BOOLEAN ❌ No N/A CLI-only presentation flag (not used by MCP)

-Precedence for MCP tool config: JSON request param > CLI args used to start MCP (including COV_LOUPE_OPTS) > built-in defaults (root: '.', raise_on_stale: false, resultset: nil, tracked_globs: nil).
+Precedence for MCP tool config: JSON request param > CLI args used to start MCP (including COV_LOUPE_OPTS) > built-in defaults (root: '.', raise_on_stale: false, resultset: nil, tracked_globs: [] - no filtering, no tracking).

 CLI-only presentation flags (-f/--format, -s/--source, -c/--context-lines, -C/--color, and CLI -o/--sort-order defaults) never flow into MCP.
 Pass sort_order explicitly in each tool request when you need non-default ordering.